-- By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
-An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
-His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Keith JohnsonKeith Johnson is Foreign Policy’s acting managing editor for news.
+- By David FrancisDavid Francis was a senior reporter for Foreign Policy, where he covered international finance., Keith JohnsonKeith Johnson is Foreign Policy’s acting managing editor for news.
 He has been at FP since 2013, after spending 15 years covering terrorism, energy, airlines, politics, foreign affairs, and the economy for the Wall Street Journal.
 He has reported from Europe, the Middle East, Africa, and Asia and, contrary to rumors, has absolutely no plans to resume his bullfighting career.

 Global stocks dropped sharply Friday on growing fears that global growth, particularly in China, is slowing, and that historically low oil prices would only sink lower with Iran’s crude set to enter an already-oversaturated market.
 At least one of these concerns appears to be misplaced.

 Wall Street sentiment soured on the impending arrival of so-called “implementation day” of the Iran nuclear deal, which could come as soon as this weekend.
 This, in theory, would unleash additional volumes of Iranian crude oil into the glutted market.
 In midday trading, price of a barrel was down more than 6 percent, to $29.30.
 In London, Brent Crude was down 6.5 percent, trading at $29.03.